NishchayAnand/software-engineering/Interview Prep/Spring/Spring Boot.md

 > **NOTE:** The `@SpringBootApplication` annotation simplifies configuration in a Spring Boot project by eliminating the need to declare these annotations individually.

 ---

+Q. What is the use of `application.properties` file?

+The `application.properties` file in a Spring Boot project is used to define configuration properties for your application.

+It is a central place to configure settings such as database connections, server port, logging levels, and other application-specific configurations.
+Spring Boot automatically loads this file when the application starts and applies the properties to the appropriate components.

+---